yegor256/iccq.github.io/pages/travel.md

 hotel confirmation, and flight tickets.
 The visa will be issued in up to 30 days and will cost up to $120.

-You should be aware of the weather you may bump into in Moscow in March.
-Thanks to TripSavvy, you may follow their [recommendations](https://www.tripsavvy.com/moscow-in-march-weather-events-and-tips-1501814) on what coat is better to put on.

 ICCQ will be held in the Higher School of Economics (HSE) at [11, Pokrovsky Blvd in Moscow](https://goo.gl/maps/B587C4Q8YdBZZ7WT9).